ntk148v/python_packaging/README.rst

-* If you're using a Python install on Linux that's managed by the system package manager (e.g "yum", "apt-get" etc...), and you want to use the system package manager to install or upgrade pip, then see :ref:`Installing pip/setuptools/wheel with Linux Package Managers`
+* If you're using a Python install on Linux that's managed by the system package manager (e.g "yum", "apt-get" etc...), and you want to use the system package manager to install or upgrade pip, then see `Installing pip/setuptools/wheel with Linux Package Managers`

 * Otherwise: